tektoncd/experimental/webhooks-extension/docs/GettingStarted.md

 ### 404 or 503 error in GitHub (red "x" next to your webhook)

-Sometimes the sink is not ready in time to receive a webhook event, and GitHub will report a 404 or 503 error.
+Sometimes the eventlistener service is not ready in time to receive a webhook event, and GitHub will report a 404 or 503 error.
 If this happens, you can redeliver the event from the GitHub webpage under the "Settings" > "Hooks" section to fix the problem.